Pablo Escobar, The Drug Lord: Production

 The series was created by Camilo Cano and Juana Uribe, vice president of Caracol TV and the series' producer.
 Cano's father, Guillermo Cano, who was publisher of newspaper El Espectador, was murdered by Escobar in December 1986.
 Uribe's mother, Maruja Pachón, was kidnapped on Escobar's orders, and her uncle, presidential candidate Luis Carlos Galán, was killed on Escobar's orders in August 1989.

 According to Caracol TV, the series features 1,300 actors and more than 450 locations; each episode cost COP 300 million (€131,000, £105,000 or US$164,000).

 Reception

 After heavy promotion on Caracol TV and in El Espectador, Escobar premiered with high ratings.
 However, some people have criticized the show, wondering if the audience will eventually identify with the drug lord instead of the people who fought him.
 A researcher, prior to the release of the show, opined to Medellín newspaper El Colombiano that the series will not add anything to TV "because its treatment is not a documentary" and it does not address "rigorous academic research.
 The model is fiction and the victims' participation won't be anything more than an anecdote.
 On the contrary, this kind of series eventually distorts knowledge about history in public opinion."

 Telemundo's July 9 broadcast of Pablo Escobar: El Patrón del Mal averaged nearly 2.2 million viewers.

+Historical accuracy

+There are several mistakes that are made in the series, set in the 1980s and 1990s, some of them for example: